jeremytammik/tbc/a/1492_edit_continue.md

 Microsoft announced progress and a [historic achievement reaching human parity in conversational speech recognition](http://blogs.microsoft.com/next/2016/10/18/historic-achievement-microsoft-researchers-reach-human-parity-conversational-speech-recognition).

+#### <a name="5.1"></a>Artificial Intelligence Teaching Assistant

+Matt Taylor pointed out the interesting report on an [artificial intelligence course creating an AI teaching assistant](http://www.news.gatech.edu/2016/05/09/artificial-intelligence-course-creates-ai-teaching-assistant).

+The students didn’t even know their TA was a computer.

+The key phrase for me is that "... the number of questions increases if you have more students, but the number of *different* questions doesn’t really go up ... the same questions [are repeated] over and over again."

+That is exactly what I have been noting more and more in my work recently, and what spawned my interest in this.

+"The students ... studying artificial intelligence ... were unknowingly interacting with it...
+The goal is to have the virtual teaching assistant answer 40 percent of all questions by the end of year."

+Thank you very much, Matt, for pointing out this perfect example of what I am after!

 #### <a name="6"></a>Good Portable Loudspeakers

+On a completely different topic...

 I went to a nice little [open floor](http://openfloor.org/) dance event last Sunday evening immediately after my arrival here in Munich, in the [Mohr-Villa Kulturzentrum](http://www.mohr-villa.de/), organised